ArcusTen/blogsite/data/blog/writeups/picoCTF/format-string-2.md

 ## Solution

 Before starting, I want to say that I am not an expert when it comes to binary exploitation.
 If you find mistakes in my write-ups, please let me know.
-I am open to any sort of constructive criticism
+I am open to any sort of constructive criticism.

 Source code provided to us:
 ```c:vuln.c